Finimen/XJR-Box/README.md

 ---

 ## 🚀 Overview
-AutoCloud is a sophisticated, enterprise-grade automation platform that enables users to create, schedule, and execute Python scripts in isolated, secure environments.
+**JXR-Box** is a sophisticated, enterprise-grade automation platform that enables users to create, schedule, and execute Python scripts in isolated, secure environments.
 Built with a distributed architecture and real-time scheduling engine, it provides a robust foundation for task automation, data processing, and workflow orchestration.

 ---

-Lead Architect: Finimen Sniper | Contact: finimensniper@gmail.com
+Lead Architect: **Finimen Sniper** | Contact: finimensniper@gmail.com

 *Copyright © 2026 Finimen Sniper / FSC.
 All rights reserved.*